percona/percona-server-mongodb-operator/.github/pull_request_template.md

 - [ ] Are all needed new/changed options added to default YAML files?
 - [ ] Are the manifests (crd/bundle) regenerated if needed?
 - [ ] Did we add proper logging messages for operator actions?
-- [ ] Did we NOT break compatibility with the previous version or cluster upgrade process?
+- [ ] Did we ensure compatibility with the previous version or cluster upgrade process?
 - [ ] Does the change support oldest and newest supported MongoDB version?
 - [ ] Does the change support oldest and newest supported Kubernetes version?